 Logging and Its Effect on the Environment

-Excessive or illegal logging operations bring detrimental impacts to forest systems.
+Logging and Its Effect on the Environment.
+Illegal logging operations bring detrimental impacts to forest systems.
 The threat of deforestation makes illegal logging a hazard to both humans and wildlife.
 Too much timber harvesting threatens the ecosystem as it increases free carbon dioxide in the atmosphere, which contributes to greenhouse gasses.
 Trapped heat caused by greenhouse gasses, meanwhile, is one of the top factors behind climate change.

 Irresponsible logging without the guidance of a certified arborist often leads to the destruction of remaining forest systems.
 Professional arborists follow guidelines and standards to regulate tree removal for environmental safety.
 Unsupervised logging can lead to deforestation, which destroys an ecosystem’s biodiversity and affect humans.
 Here are some of the most common effects of logging on the environment: